 We believe so, yes.
 Our opinion is that people are going to gamble online because the technology exists and sports betting sites are readily accessible.
 Players should have access to the best online betting sites and a secure, fair environment and governments should have the opportunity to benefit from the resulting tax revenue.

 Besides, shouldn’t you have the right to spend your money how you choose in the privacy of your own home?
 We definitely think so.
 The government doesn’t need to legislate the morality of betting on sports.

 Americans are more than capable of deciding for themselves what is right.

 In any case, we look forward to watching the continued growth and maturity of the developing US online betting industry through 2021 and beyond.

 What About The Negatives?

-The obvious downside is the fact that those with addictive personalities now have unprecedented access, and that could lead to more negatives within society.
-Our editorial opinion is that it will happen one way or another thanks to offshore operations.
-We can either face the problem head-on or continue to act like it isn’t there.
+The obvious downside is the fact that bettors with addictive personalities now have unprecedented access to real money gambling, and that could lead to more negatives within society.

 Problem gambling is a concern BettingUSA.com takes very seriously, while also recognizing that people are already betting on sports online.